Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - i learn how to all inside file from another file when i was practicing json data file mapping.
 - i learn class component, it's similar like functional component.
 - i was using constructor function out side of class component and that was my fault.
 - i was using two return and it show error i should have used one return.
 - we also can use ternary operator in the return directely.
 - i learn in form if i use `required` without data passing form can't be submitted.
 - i learn with `ctrl + F5` i can clear cash in the browser.
 - i was using `{}` in map function, and i was wrong i should use `()`
 - ([...todo]) we use sprade operator use it will show also before all todo and right now todo.
 - i have learn sometimes if i add unnecessary `import` in the page can show error or not run the page.
 - i have face error when i do't use `uuid` form web site but form video cause maybe it wasn't update code.
 - i import `React` 2nd time again and it was crush the page. (i should take `import react` only one time in a page).
 - i learn if i don't make button function yet, a call the function in the button it will show error in the whole page.

 ###### Done Task For Today

-- Practicing using formik package form.
-- Practicing yup with formik from.
-- Learning do toggle.
-- Practicing toggle Button.
-- Practicing FAQ toggle question answer.
+- Practice FAQ Toggle Button example.
+- Learn React useEffect Hook.
+- Practice React uuseEffect() Hook.
+- Learning fetching data with useEffect hook.
 -